-1.22.1 With effect from 1 December 2020 a new protection allowance was introduced for Royalty and Specialist Protection (RaSP) officers, set out in Annex U. This replaces the interim arrangements of pay for 16 hours per day for constables and sergeants and a special escort allowance for inspectors.
-The determination was circulated to Branch Boards by the National Secretary on 7 May 2020 and published under Home Office Circular 002/2020.
+1.22.1 With effect from 1 December 2020, a new protection allowance was introduced for Royalty and Specialist Protection (RaSP) officers, set out in Annex U. This replaced the interim arrangements of pay for 16 hours per day for constables and sergeants and a special escort allowance for inspectors.
+The determination was circulated to Branch Boards by the National Secretary on 7 May 2020 and in Branch Board circular 009-2020.
+It was published under Home Office Circular 002/2020.